wendyverdonk93/docs/content/api/reference/customer.md

 __address1__ | string

-First line of customer’s provided address.
+The first line of the customer's address.

 __address2__ | string